-Intercept Related Information events are necessary at the PTC Mobile Station Attach, PTC Mobile Station Detach, PTC session Activation, Start of intercept with PTC context active, PTC Context Deactivation, PTC Serving System, Packet Data Header Information, and PTC events.
+Intercept Related Information events are necessary at the PTC Mobile Station Attach, PTC Mobile Station Detach, PTC session Activation, Start of intercept with PTC context active, PTC Context Deactivation, PTC Serving System, and PTC events.

-Other HSS, Non-Local ID targeting for PTC events (e.g. based on traffic analysis), related and Serving System events reporting are national options.
+Other HSS events, Non-Local ID targeting for PTC events (e.g. based on traffic analysis), related and Serving System events reporting are national options.

 Figure 21.1.1 shows the transfer of intercept related information to the DF2.
-If an event for / from a PTC MS occurs, the Shared XDMS/MCPTT common core servers or the Home Subscriber Service (HSS) sends the relevant data to the DF2.
+If an event for / from a PTC MS occurs, the Shared XDMS/MCPTT common core servers or the Home Subscriber Service (HSS) sends the relevant data to the DF2 for delivery to the LEA.